Getting started with Insiders¶

 - Install Pull App on your fork to stay in-sync with upstream

-The publish
+The build

 workflow that builds and publishes the Docker image automatically to your private registry.